Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/genebuild-annotation.md

 ### Repeat Elements

-After the genomic sequence has been loaded into a database, it is screened for sequence patterns, including repeats, using (Red Girgis, H.Z., 2015), dustmasker (Morgulis, A., et al., 2006), and TRF (Benson, G., 1999).
+After the genomic sequence has been loaded into a database, it is screened for sequence patterns, including repeats, using [(Red Girgis, H.Z., 2015)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0654-5), dustmasker (Morgulis, A., et al., 2006), and TRF (Benson, G., 1999).

 Combined, these tools provide a quick and acqurate identification of repeat elements, low-complexity DNA structures, and tandem repeats, respecfully, as well as a soft-masked version of the genome that will be used for the remaining of the analyses

-### Low complexity features, ab initio predictions
+### Low complexity features, _ab initio_ predictions

-On the soft-masked genome, Transcription Start Sites are predicted using Eponine–scan (Down, T.A., et al, 2002).
-Additionally, CpG islands (Larsen, F., et al, 1992) longer than 200 bases are predicted using the command line version of CpG Finder (Gardiner-Garden, M., et al, 1987).
+On the soft-masked genome, Transcription Start Sites are predicted using Eponine–scan [(Down, T.A., _et al_, 2002)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0654-5).
+Additionally, CpG islands (Larsen, F., _et al_, 1992) longer than 200 bases are predicted using the command line version of CpG Finder (Gardiner-Garden, M., _et al_, 1987).

 These predictions and features are for display purposes only; they are not used in the gene annotation process.